eth-act/zkevm-book/src/trees/internal/isa.md

 ### Why MIPS for zkVMs?

-In the context of SNARK proofs, MIPS offers a few appealing properties.
+In the context of SNARKs, MIPS offers a few appealing properties.
 Its extremely straightforward design and reduced instruction set can lower execution complexity compared to more feature-rich ISAs like RISC-V. Fewer instructions and simpler decoding logic mean that the corresponding zk circuits may have fewer constraints and slightly smaller execution traces.

 For example, projects like **zkMIPS** (by ZKM) have chosen MIPS specifically to capitalize on these simplifications.
 By using MIPS, they aim to minimize the number of cycles needed and reduce overhead during proof generation, all while preserving a strong developer experience.